-Happy National Coconut Week!
-Yes, coconuts actually have their own week and this year we are celebrating from August 23rd to the 30th.
+Happy National Coconut Day!
+Yes, coconuts actually have their own day – June 26th.
 This tropical fruit may have you dreaming of being on an island, piña colada in hand, and not a care in the world.
 Whether you are reading this in your office building, by a pool, or a tropical beach if you are lucky, we have everything coconut-facts and tropical fruit recipes!

 A question that many may wonder is whether a coconut is a fruit, nut, or seed.
 While the word “nut” is in “coconut,” that can be misleading.
 Coconuts are considered a fruit that have a hard shell enclosing the coconut seed.

 Coconuts need high humidity and frequent irrigation to grow and survive which is why they flourish in tropical regions.
 Today, the Philippines are the largest producers of coconuts, with Indonesia and India closely behind.
 In the United States, coconuts grow in Hawaii and Florida.
 While the origin of coconuts is still up for debate, there have been fossil records of coconuts found in New Zealand dating back to 15 million years ago!